Hiking & Walking Trails in the British Virgin islands

 HIKING AND WALKING TRAILS AROUND THE ISLANDS

-On your luxury yacht charter, you will be spoiled by the crew with all kinds of water sports and other onboard activities, but you may feel the need just to stretch your legs and go for a nice long walk on a pristine beach or a scenic hike to the top of an island for a better view of your yacht down below in the crystal clear waters of
+On your luxury yacht charter, you will be spoiled by the crew with all kinds of water sports and other onboard activities.
+However, you may feel the need just to stretch your legs and go for a nice long walk.
+Enjoy a stroll on a pristine beach or a scenic hike to the top of an island for a better view of your yacht down below in the crystal-clear waters of

-enjoy it too.
-Many of the trails are clearlymarked and others are a bit more off
+enjoy too.
+Many of the trails are clearly marked and others are a bit more off

 the beaten track.
-Some are easy and others a little bit more demanding.
+Some are easy and others are a little bit more demanding.
 Always

 On some islands, you may end up at a bar and stay awhile to enjoy the local food and

 specialty drinks.
-Sage Mountain hike is on the YouTube video.
+The Sage Mountain hike is on the YouTube video.

 There is one scenic trail that runs along the ridge of Norman island with short trails that lead off to a few bays.
 The views looking back at the anchorage from the helicopter pad are awesome and you will be able to see most of the island from there.

 From the dock in front of Pirates Bight beach bar in The Bight (the main anchorage) walk behind the restaurant toward the hill on an unpaved road until it ends, only then turn right to follow the road up to the top.
 Here you can either turn left toward Benures and Money bay or you could turn right toward Spyglass hill and Bluff bay.
 Depending on how quickly you want to return to the bar and your boat, you can spend about a half-hour walking in each direction.
 This is not really a good running trail.